Unboxed-Software/solana-course/content/rust-macros.md

 }
 ```

-These macros take two token streams as input because attributes in Rust can have both a name and arguments.
-The first token stream is the token stream following the attribute name, and it contains the arguments passed to the attribute.
+The first token stream input represents attribute arguments.
 The second token stream is the rest of the item that the attribute is attached to, including any other attributes that may be present.

 ```rust
 #[my_macro(arg1, arg2)]